blefo/FSRLearning/README.md

 This library has been implemented with the help of these two articles :
 - Sali Rasoul, Sodiq Adewole and Alphonse Akakpo, FEATURE SELECTION USING REINFORCEMENT LEARNING (2021)
-- Seyed Mehdin Hazrati Fard, Ali Hamzeh and Sattar Hashemi, Using reinforcement learning to find an optimal set of features (2013)
+- Seyed Mehdin Hazrati Fard, Ali Hamzeh and Sattar Hashemi, USING REINFORCEMENT LEARNING TO FIND AN OPTIMAL SET OF FEATURES (2013)